-Already halfway through this year, we reached Earth Overshoot Day again.
+Already halfway through 2020, we reached the latest Earth Overshoot Day again.
 While we expected that day to fall somewhere at the end of July, the extreme impact of the coronavirus on our consuming and travel behaviour caused it to get pushed back until August 22nd.

 The article continues below this image.

-Maybe you have already tackled your travel behavior (shoutout to that flight shame that makes you plant your behind in a train seat more and more often).
+No one is too small to make a difference, right?
+Maybe you've already tackled your travel behavior (shoutout to that flight shame that makes you plant your behind in a train seat more and more often).
 Perhaps you are already eating more plant-based, more local and seasonal.
 You may already save a lot of energy in your house, run entirely on green, renewable energy sources or even live super energy efficient, assisted by smart household appliances.
 Perhaps you consciously shop as packaging-free as possible and you already very rigorously separate the waste that you do produce?

 Yeah, maybe you are doing quite well.
-But then you suddenly get a "Yes, but how do you deal with clothes?" thrown at you.
+But then you suddenly get a "Yes, but how do you deal with fashion then?" thrown at you.

 The fashion industry, because of its huge production chains and ridiculously energy-intensive production, accounts for about a tenth of all greenhouse gases we emit.
 That is more than all aviation and sea shipping combined!
 From the colossal amounts of water used in the leather industry, to the production of silk or non-organic cotton, to the tons of chemicals needed - our earth is simply running out.